How to Export Pandas DataFrame to an Excel File

 Notice that 3 components were highlighted in relation to that path:

-• In yellow, the ‘r’ character is placed before the path to avoid unicode error
+• In yellow, the ‘r‘ character is placed before the path to avoid any unicode errors

 • In blue, the file name to be created is specified.
-You may type a different file name based on your needs
+You may specify a different file name based on your needs

 • In green, the file type is specified.
 Since we are dealing with an Excel file, the file type would be ‘.xlsx’ for the latest version of Excel

-Putting everything together, here is the full Python code to export Pandas DataFrame to an Excel file:
+Putting everything together, here is the full Python code to export the DataFrame to an Excel file:

 import pandas as pd